Recent changes to medical decision making laws

 The enduring power of attorney

-After the law changes, a person can still make an enduring power of attorney to appoint someone with authority to make decisions about their financial and personal matters.
-It is important to note that personal matters will no longer include health care matters.
+A person can still make an enduring power of attorney to appoint someone with authority to make decisions about their financial and personal matters.
+It is important to note that personal matters no longer includes health care matters.

-Read more about the upcoming changes on the Department of Health and Human Services health.vic website.
+Read more about the recent changes on the Department of Health and Human Services health.vic website.